 Thirty-Eight: The Hurricane that Transformed New England by Stephen Long, co-founder of Northern Woodlands.
-Cloth bound; 272 pages, 5 1/2 x 8 1/4
+Paperback; 272 pages, 5 1/2 x 8 1/4

 The hurricane that pummeled the northeastern United States on September 21, 1938, was New England’s most damaging weather event ever.
 To call it “New England’s Katrina” might be to understate its power.
 Without warning, the storm plowed into Long Island and New England, killing hundreds of people and destroying roads, bridges, dams, and buildings that stood in its path.
 Not yet spent, the hurricane then raced inland, maintaining high winds into Vermont and New Hampshire and uprooting millions of acres of forest.
 This book is the first to investigate how the hurricane of ’38 transformed New England, bringing about social and ecological changes that can still be observed these many decades later.